adaptivecomputing/grails-new-doc/README.md

 ### grails migrate-doc

 This command migrates the Grails 1.x guide documentation into the 2.x format, including generating a links.yml file for legacy links.

+### grails install-doc-templates

+This command installs the documentation stylesheets and images to src/docs/template.
+These templates can then be modified however is wished and when new-doc is run, these templates will be used.
+NOTE: If this directory exists, the files in it will be copied to the output no matter if anything exists or not.

 ## Advantages of Grails 2.x Docs